 This news story, published in the 1950s well before the existence of the vaccine, disagrees with Dr. Sears’ off-handed dismissal of the dangers of measles epidemics.

 And is measles similar to chickenpox?
 Let’s compare the harms pre-vaccine:

 Chickenpox can harm you, but measles is much more likely to.

 Dr. Bob is right that measles won’t spread through the United States and “kill people left and right” – mostly because most children are vaccinated.
 Get enough cases, however, and it will kill, and cause additional extensive suffering.
-Suffering that is preventable.
+Suffering is preventable.
 Not giving his patients the full facts about that suffering – in fact, downplaying the rate of complication and the risk of death – is unfair towards them.
 It’s actively misleading them.

 Dr. Bob is also failing his duty by not reminding his patients that this suffering can be prevented.
 We have an extremely effective–99% of people who get two doses will have long term protection (pdf)–and extremely safe vaccine against it.
 A vaccine many of Dr. Bob’s patients choose to delay or not get for their young children – something his post will encourage them in.